 Marketing is about understanding the needs and interests of current and potential users, reaching those individuals with quality resources and services, and evaluating the experience so adjustments can be made to increase effectiveness, efficiency, and appeal.

 Regardless of whether you're interested in academic, school, public, corporate, health, and/or other special library or information settings, this course is a great elective.

 Explore the Course Materials section to read the Syllabus, explore the Calendar, Requirements and Checklist, or access the Course Guide.
-When you're ready to begin, work your way through the six sections of the course:
+When you're ready to begin, work your way through the course pages listed below:

 - Market Research & Value

 - Market Plan